 Culture Trip's Feel-Good Places to Visit in 2021 – Atlas Mountains

-Stretching over a vast area in North Africa, the Atlas Mountains form a natural barrier between the coast to the west and the Sahara desert to the south and east.
-They cross several borders, so there are many different peoples who maintain local cultures and traditions.
-The Moroccan side is home to stunning landscapes that have attracted film-makers for decades and travellers for even longer.
+Stretching across several borders in North Africa, the Atlas Mountains form a vast natural barrier between the Atlantic and Mediterranean coasts and the Sahara Desert to the south.
+These stunning landscapes are home to Berber peoples, who maintain local cultures and traditions.
 Here’s why you should visit – and where to stay.

 Given the size of the mountains, many people refer to specific subranges when exploring the Atlas region: Anti-Atlas, High Atlas and Middle Atlas all fall within Morocco, with others covering Tunisia and Algeria.
 Morocco is by far the most popular tourist destination of these, but even so, the Atlas Mountains are relatively under-represented in travel guides and press coverage.

 With the inevitable desire to visit more remote destinations after a year of localised containment, it’s fair to assume that people will be looking to visit wide-open spaces in 2021.
 The luxury and intensity of Marrakech might have been the go-to option for European travellers in previous years, but with the added requirement of social distancing, we think a few days in this mountain retreat in Morocco will fit the bill perfectly.

 The Atlas Mountains offer wide-open spaces that might be just right after the confinements of 2020 | © Sabena Jane Blackbird / Alamy Stock Photo